owenmorrison123/Raspberry-Pi-Robot/README.md

 # Raspberry-Pi-Robot
 For our final project we decided to make a robot that will give the user a high five.
 We used parts like motors, sensors, speakers, and we used the many legos to build structures that will hold our build.
+We used legos and parts from different boxes to complete our structure.
+We made a new "arm" for our camera becasue our last design would get hit by our hand, so we made it moveable and it is able to extend and has a longer range now.

 Our first steps included brainstorming ideas for our robot and we landed on a robot that can scan colors and do different actions.